Ngonal/Networking-Lab-Portfolio/README.md

 Enters `global configuration` mode from `privileged EXEC` mode, allowing the user to modify the device’s running configuration.
 - **`?`**
 Provides context-sensitive help: When used after a command with a space (e.g., `show ?`), it displays available subcommands or arguments.
 When used immediately after a partial command (e.g., `con?`), it attempts to complete the command or shows matching options.
+> 💡 **Quick Tip:**
+> - If you wish to enter a word without typing out all letters within a command, pressing the `TAB` key will autocomplete the word.
 ### Juniper Junos OS
 -
 ### Fortinet FortiOS